adamsmd/fileinfo/README.md

 ### Where?

-This library aims to support all platforms (within reason).
+This library aims to support all platforms within reason.
 Among others, this
 includes:

 - Linux